arduino/docs-content/content/software/plc-ide/tutorials/modbus-setup/content.md

 ### Next Steps

-- Configure it as a Modbus Master device and connect a Modbus sensor to get data from.
+- Configure it as a Modbus Master device and connect a Modbus sensor to get data from it.
 - Interconnect two Portenta Machine Control boards and create a sketch to communicate between them.